cds-snc/notification-api/scripts/load_test/README.md

 The python file `load_test.py` requires environment variables as listed in `.env.example`.
 The templates should have no variables.

-__See Last Pass note "Load Test Variables" in Shared-New-Notify-Staging folder__
+__See One Password note "Load Test Variables" in Shared-New-Notify-Staging folder__

 ## How to run